desmarais-patrick/notes-api-server-nodejs/README.md

 ---

-Optionally, if you want to deploy using the *Google Cloud SDK* on your machine, a useful command to login to GCP services is:
+Optionally, if you want to deploy the application using your machine, using the *Google Cloud SDK* installed on your machine, you may follow the same instructions.

+A useful command to login to GCP services is:

 ```
 gcloud auth application-default login
 ```

-The above commands work too.

 ### Environment considerations

-If you plan on creating different environments, for example *development* and *demo* and *prod*, the easiest way to manage those environments with the Google Cloud Datastore seems to create different projects.
+If you plan on creating different environments, for example *development* and *demo* and *prod*, one way to manage these environments is to create different Google Cloud projects.

 <!-- TODO Describe demo version with rate limiting (1000 requests or 100KB per hour) + reset every hour. -->